hmc-cs111-spring2023/cs111-hw1-AdamrBeckwith/context-free.md

 ## How did you learn how to program in this language?
 Honestly the documentation was hard to get through.
 I mainly used the examples they gave and changed their variables to see how the resulting image changed.
-I did check the documentation when needed but it was mainly adjustment and invention.
+I did check the documentation when needed but it was mainly adjustment and iteration.

 ## What is the underlying _computational model_ for this programming language?

+It runs the code and step by step edits an image to add and remove colored pixels.
+This means that it would place a black box on a black box even if that doesnt actually change the image.
+It is simply a sequential steps for

 _We don't yet have a great definition of the term "computational model".
 For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._